The one and the many

 In the still-life we see a vase and a plate whose base forms a circle of similar size to the apples; the circle is located in the center of the composition.
 Each apple differs from the others in terms of position and appearance.
 A relation is born between the perfect and stable circle of the plate and the imperfect and different circles of the apples, as though the painter wished to show the changing appearance of natural forms (the apples) and a form of greater constancy and precision (the circle presented by the plate, a man-made, artificial object).
 A visual metaphor of the relationship between the natural and the spiritual.

 In the 1901 still-life a perfect circle (the bottom of the plate) is placed in the center above a variety of imperfect circles (the apples).
 In the 1913 abstract composition a central rectangle appears as a sort of model in which a perfect equilibrium is attained, while all the other signs suggest situations that approach that ideal situation to differing degrees.
-With a gap of twelve years between them and differing completely in form, the two paintings say the same thing: physical reality multiplies its appearances (the apples in 1901 and the various orthogonal signs in 1913) while the consciousness strives to draw everything back toward an ideal model of greater synthesis (the perfect circle of the plate in 1901 and the central rectangle with the best possible balance of opposites in 1913).
+With a gap of twelve years between them and differing completely in form, the two paintings say the same thing: physical reality multiplies its appearances (the apples in 1901 and the various orthogonal signs in 1913) while the consciousness strives to draw everything back toward an ideal model of greater synthesis (the perfect circle of the plate in 1901 and the central rectangle with the best possible balance of horizontal and vertical in 1913).

 The expression of all this in the naturalistic or figurative painting is veiled by the contingent appearance of a certain vase, that particular plate and those apples.
 It is precisely through abstraction from the appearance of those few objects that Composition II holds for a far greater variety of things and situations.
 No longer dwelling on details, the abstract painting suggests a possible broader spectrum of reality.
 The “few objects” of the realistic painting can be dealt with today much more effectively by photography whereas the relationship between multiplicity and unity, natural and spiritual, outer and inner worlds is conveyed by the abstract composition in a clear and universal form.